 Upper School students engage in formal physical education classes where they develop motor skills, improve on their physical fitness and develop cognitive concepts by learning the fundamentals in a variety of sport including soccer, basketball, volleyball, baseball, handball, badminton and flag football.
 They develop personal social character traits such as honesty, compassion, leadership, friendship, cooperation, respect, following directions and putting in their best effort.
 Afterschool programs and competitive sports teams allow students to stay engaged and enjoy a full and creative day together with their teachers and peers.

-Teachers use technology as a tool to further students' knowledge in the classroom.
-On the other hand, Geneva School believes that children learn best in a dialogue and interaction between teacher and student.
-For this reason, Geneva School students do not use technology in the classroom.
-However, Upper School students are required to type papers and use technology for power point presentations and other projects.
+Although Upper School teachers use technology as a tool to further students' knowledge in the classroom, Geneva School believes that children learn best in dialogue between teacher and student.
+For this reason, Geneva School students do not use technology in the classrooms.
+Upper School students are required, however, to type papers and use technology for slide presentations and other projects.

 The Rhetoric Phase